 Does your car recommend you use premium gas?
 Or if it doesn’t, when you’re pumping your regular gas, do you ever wonder if you would get a boost by paying for high-test?
 Or have you ever had an old-school car guy tell you that you need to run premium sometimes to clean out your gas tank?

 There’s a lot of confusion out there about premium gas, what it’s good for, and who does or doesn’t need it.
-So, let’s clear things up once and for all.
+So, let’s clear things up.

 Why Do Some Cars Use Premium Gas?